SAI calls back Indian cycling contingent from Slovenia after female cyclist accuses coach of inappropriate behaviour | Sports-Games

 However, it has come to light that SAI had actually arranged for a separate room for her because she was the only female member of the contingent and there was no need for her to share the room with anyone.

+''After the inquiry whatever actions needs to be taken we will take because in sports we can't tolerate anything like this,'' Thakur said.

+''We had taken a call on day one when it was brought to the notice of the department.
+The athletes and the coach have been called back and the department has been told to initiate an inquiry and take necessary action.
+If a coach is involved in such a shameful act, we will have to find the truth and take action.''
 The CFI has also formed a four-member committee to probe the matter and had promised complete backing to the victim.

-The CFI's panel includes secretary-general Maninder Pal Singh, SS Sudesh Kumar (President, Kerala Cycling), Dipali Nikam (chief coach, Maharashtra cycling team), and assistant secretary VN Singh.
+The CFI's panel includes secretary general Maninder Pal Singh, SS Sudeesh Kumar (President, Kerala Cycling), Dipali Nikam (chief coach, Maharashtra cycling team) and assistant secretary VN Singh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)